D1sturbing/dwm/README.md

 The configuration of dwm is done by editing either config.h/config.def.h and (re)compiling the source code.
 It is good practice to back up your working build of dwm and apply patches/modifications to a copy before merging the two.
-Also, modifying config.def.h instead of config.h is encouraged, as well as removing the generated config.h file before recompiling as leaving will cause dwm to use the leftover config.h from the last update, instead of generating a new one and applying the new patches.
-But i'm not your dad, so you can do whatever you want.
+Also, modifying ```config.def.h``` instead of ```config.h``` is encouraged, as well as removing the generated ```config.h``` file before recompiling, as leaving it will cause dwm to use the leftover config.h from the last update, instead of generating a new one and applying the new patches.
+But i'm not your dad, so you can do what you want.

 ## Beomus's build